💝 Current patients can now refer a friend 💝

 Does this sound like you in the two weeks before your period?

-Here are some of the key symptoms to watch out for when Premenstrual Dysphoric Disorder (PMDD) overlaps with or is affected by the transition to Menopause (and/or perimenopause).
+Here are some of the key symptoms to watch out for when PMDD overlaps with, or is affected by, the transition into menopause (and/or perimenopause).

 Disassociation